 So without further ado, we will explore some of these great tools out in the world wide web that will allow you to get a website up running in no time (results may vary).
 I’ll try to lay this out in a format that will allow us to understand the pros and cons to each service.
 Hopefully, by doing this we are then able to determine which one of these “floats our boats”.

-180 million people in 190 countries use this website platform, what draws people in, is the 500 drag and drop templates you can choose from for easy creation without all the coding hassle, making it easy for just about anyone to create a website.
+180 million people in 190 countries use the Wix website creation platform, what draws people in, is the 500 drag and drop templates you can choose from for easy creation without all the coding hassle, making it easy for just about anyone to create a website.

 Pricing: From £3/monthly for normal websites and from £13/monthly for e-commerce websites, a range of different packages with more extensive features.